VojtechNovak/R-Kalman-filter/README.md

 transition probablities
 f_{Zt+1,1|Zt,1}, {f_Zt+1,2|Zt,2}
 and the intensities λ1, λ2 are known.
-Derive recursive relations for the so-called state filtering, i.e. relations for conditional truth functions f_{Zt,1,Zt,2|Y1,Y2,...,Yt}
+Derive recursive relations for the so-called state filtering, i.e. relations for conditional probability functions f_{Zt,1,Zt,2|Y1,Y2,...,Yt}
 of the state in case t under the conditions of all currently available observations